cuplsensor/cuplcodec/docs/specification/specs.rst

    :id: CODEC_SPEC_7
    :links: CODEC_REQ_10

-   Informatio nsuch as time interval mo
+   Informatio nsuch as time interval between samples must be conveyed in the URL.